-Crafted from high-grade titanium alloy, the new Archimede Pilot T aviator’s wristwatch tries to solve the usual problem of an oversized timekeeper: excessive weight that sometimes makes wearing a “sporty” wristwatch an ordeal if it spends on your wrist more than the usual ten or twelve hours.
+Crafted from high-grade titanium alloy, the new Archimede Pilot T tries to solve the usual problem of an oversized timekeeper: excessive weight that sometimes makes wearing a “sporty” wristwatch an ordeal if it spends on your wrist more than the usual ten or twelve hours.
 Tipping the scales at just 65 grams (approximately 11 grams or about 17 percent less than its stainless steel sibling from the same collection,) this laconic “pilot” seems to be a lot more comfortable to wear while not putting an unbearable burden on your wallet.

-Unlike many “independents” out there that have to outsource a great deal of their components to third-party manufacturers and are often forced to use the same body for different collections, the German brand Archimede Uhren is owned by by Ickler GmbH: a manufacturer of watch cases that is able to use the economy of scale to make a wide gamut of bodies of different shapes, sizes, and even materials.
+Unlike many “independents” out there that have to outsource a lot of their components to third-party manufacturers and are often forced to use the same body for different collections, the German brand Archimede Uhren is owned by Ickler GmbH: a manufacturer of watch cases that is able to use the economy of scale to make a wide gamut of bodies of different shapes, sizes, and even materials.
 What’s more important, they can churn out the parts at very low costs allowing Archimede (as well as their sister brands Defakto and Limes) to offer their watches at very interesting prices.

 This new Pilot T Titanium, for example, is currently listed at a price of just EUR 375 (approximately $475 USD at the time of me writing this brief overview,) making the lighter version of the watch just €30 more expensive than the one in stainless steel.
 Taking into account that the Germans offer lots of optional parts that add significantly to the gadget’s grand total (you can, for example, order one with engraved back, a nicer oscillating weight, or on a premium leather strap,) the price differential between the two becomes almost negligible.